Brooch And Necklace for Paloma Sanchez The Art of Jewelry

 Download 1800 Pixels JPEG Image.

-Press releases tailored for Origins are available in the languages: English.
+Press releases for Origins are now accessible in these languages: English.

 Our Origins translations are now available in a wide range of languages: Brooch and Necklace EN, Borsspeld En Halssnoer AF, Karfica Dhe Gjerdani SQ, ብሩክ እና የአንገት ሐብል AM, البروش والقلادة AR, Բրոշն Ու Վզնոցը HY, Broş Və Boyunbağı AZ, Brotxea Eta Lepokoa EU, Брошка І Каралі BE, ব্রোচ এবং নেকলেস BN, Broš I Ogrlica BS, Брошка И Колие BG, ရင်ထိုးနှင့် လည်ဆွဲ MY, Fermall I Collaret CA, Ang Brooch Ug Kwintas CEB, Brooch Ndi Mkanda NY, 胸針和項鍊 ZY, 胸针和项链 ZH, Broche È Collana CO, Broš I Ogrlica HR, Brož A Náhrdelník CS, Broche Og Halskæde DA, Broche En Ketting NL, Broĉo Kaj Kolĉeno EO, Pross Ja Kaelakee ET, Rintakoru Ja Kaulakoru FI, La Broche Et Le Collier FR, Am Bràiste Agus Seud-Muineil GD, Broche E Colar GL, გულსაბნევი და ყელსაბამი KA, Brosche Und Halskette DE, Καρφίτσα Και Κολιέ EL, બ્રોચ અને નેકલેસ GU, Broch Ak Kolye HT, Tsintsiya Da Abin Wuya HA, ʻo Ka Brooch A Me Ka Lei HAW, סיכה ושרשרת HE, ब्रोच और नेकलेस HI, Brooch Thiab Necklace HMN, A Bross És A Nyaklánc HU, Brooch Og Hálsmen IS, Brooch Na Olu IG, Bros Dan Kalung ID, Bróiste Agus Muince GA, Spilla E Collana IT, ブローチとネックレスは JA, Bros Lan Kalung JV, ಬ್ರೂಚ್ ಮತ್ತು ನೆಕ್ಲೇಸ್ KN, Брошь Және Алқа KK, ខ្សែក និងខ្សែក KM, Brooch N'urunigi RW, 브로치와 목걸이는 KO, Broş Û Gerdan KU, Брошь Жана Мончок KY, Brooch ແລະສາຍຄໍ LO, Fibula Et Monile LA, Broša Un Kaklarota LV, Sagė Ir Karoliai LT, Brosche An Halskette LB, Брош И Ѓердан MK, Brooch Sy Rojo MG, Kerongsang Dan Rantai MS, ബ്രൂച്ചും നെക്ലേസും ML, Brazzuletta U Necklace MT, Te Poroporo Me Te Tahei MI, ब्रोच आणि नेकलेस MR, Энгэрийн Зүүлт MN, ब्रोच र नेकलेस NE, Brosje Og Kjede NO, ବ୍ରୋଚ୍ ଏବଂ ହାର ହାର OR, بروچ او هار PS, سنجاق و گردنبند FA, Broszka I Naszyjnik PL, Broche E Colar PT, ਬਰੋਚ ਅਤੇ ਹਾਰ PA, Broșa Și Colierul RO, Брошь И Колье RU, Brooch Ma Asoa SM, Брош И Огрлица SR, Brooch Uye Necklace SN, بروچ ۽ هار SD, Brooch And Necklace SI, Brošňa A Náhrdelník SK, Broška In Ogrlica SL, Maro Iyo Silsilad SO, Brooch Le Sefaha ST, Broche Y Collar ES, Bros Sareng Kalung SU, Brooch Na Mkufu SW, Brosch Och Halsband SV, Ang Brotse At Kuwintas TL, Брош Ва Гарданбанд TG, ப்ரூச் மற்றும் நெக்லஸ் TA, Брошка Һәм Муенса TT, బ్రోచ్ మరియు నెక్లెస్ TE, เข็มกลัดและสร้อยคอ TH, Broş Ve Kolye TR, Broşka We Monjuk TK, Брошка І Намисто UK, بروچ اور ہار UR, قولتۇق ۋە زەنجىر UG, Brosh Va Marjon UZ, Trâm Cài Và Vòng Cổ VI, Tlws A Mwclis CY, Broche En Ketting FY, I-Brooch Kunye Ne-Necklace XH, בראָש און האַלדזבאַנד YI, Brooch Ati Ẹgba YO, I-Brooch Nomgexo ZU, for global reach.

-Our Origins articles are prepped and available in these languages: Portuguese, Italian, Dutch, Chinese (Mandarin), Spanish, Hindi, German, French, Turkish, Arabic (Standard), Korean, Indonesian, Japanese, Russian and English, ready for your use.
+Leverage our ready-to-publish articles on Origins, offered in a range of languages: Portuguese, Italian, Dutch, Chinese (Mandarin), Spanish, Hindi, German, French, Turkish, Arabic (Standard), Korean, Indonesian, Japanese, Russian and English.

 This piece pays tribute to the Anishinaabe, the first inhabitants of the Great Lakes area, and their rich history.
 The centerpiece of the design is a 3,000-year-old copper spear point fishing tool, which has been transformed into a piece of art jewelry.
 Through the lens of jewelry-making, this design represents our will and belief in giving new life and purpose to ancient treasures.
 The combination of textures - the roughness of the old copper, the warm smoothness of the pearls, and the cold fire of the diamonds - creates a truly unique and captivating piece.
 This committed art jewelry also celebrates the importance of our shared history and the importance of repurposing antique treasures to create something new and inspiring.
 It is a tribute to the resilience of humankind, the power of nature, and the artistry of those who came before us.